Illinois could incentivize employers to give living organ donors 30 days paid time off

 “We feel that this is a organ donor friendly policy at the workforce,” Secretary of State Jesse White’s spokesman Henry Haupt said.
 “We feel that it definitely promotes organ and tissue donation.”

-State senator Julie Morrison (D-Deerfield) says even if enough living donors signed up to provide a kidney to every patient on the wait list, and every one of their employers maxed out the benefits to pay for a full 30 days off of work, the cost to the state budget would add up to $1,700 per donor.
+State Senator Julie Morrison (D-Deerfield) said even if enough living donors signed up to provide a kidney to every patient on the wait list, and every one of their employers maxed out the benefits to pay for a full 30 days off of work, the cost to the state budget would add up to $1,700 per donor.

 “Which is a fraction of what it cost to provide health care, and dialysis,” Morrison said.
 “Not to mention the human suffering, the loss of work and everything for someone who needs a transplant.”